5 Ways to Makeover Your Brand These Christmas Holidays

 If you want to rebuild your whole site on Christmas, I think your developer’s team will have something to say about that.
-Building, however, additional landing pages for Christmas shoppers makes solid sense.
+Developing additional landing pages for Christmas shoppers makes solid sense.

 Seasonal landing pages can target holiday consumers or offer holiday-themed giveaways.
 If you do not normally use countdown timers on product pages, this might be a good time of the year to consider it.
 You might also want to think about a ‘shopping days til `Christmas’ banner.

 Using tweaked product descriptions can help you drive home the seasonal message.
 If you are using a gift guide or other content marketing techniques to support purchase decisions, keep the copy in sync across your product descriptions too.

 You can also use seasonal prompts across product descriptions where appropriate.
 Finally, consider adding a touch of seasonal visual sparkle to product images.

 Ideally, you will funnel your audience from email through landing pages to products and thence to checkout with every stage preserving the same aesthetic and oriented toward the same concerns.

 The more iconic and recognizable a logo, the more profitable it is to alter and adapt it to the seasons; ask Nike, Coca-Cola or Google.